-A degree wheel (P/N 414 3529 00) is required to measure rotary valve opening and closing angles in relation with MAGneto side piston.
+A degree wheel (P/N 414 3529 00) is required to measure rotary valve opening and closing angles in relation with MAG side piston.
 Degree wheel will be installed on rotary valve shaft for measurements.

-Rotary valve must be set as specified in TECHNI-CAL DATA 09.
+Rotary valve must be set as specified in TECHNI-CAL DATA 10.

-For the following instructions, use these specifications as example:
+For the following instructions, use these specifications as an example:

-OPENING: 132° BTDC CLOSING: 52° BTDC Proceed as follows:
+OPENING: 132° BTDC

+CLOSING: 52° BTDC

-- Turning crankshaft, bring MAGneto side piston to Top Dead Center as done before with a crankcase having a ridge. - For opening mark, first align 360° line of degree wheel with BOTTOM of MAGneto side inlet port.
+- Turning crankshaft, bring MAG side piston to Top Dead Center as done before with a crankcase having a ridge. - For opening mark, first align 360° line of degree wheel with BOTTOM of MAG side inlet port.
 Then, find 132° line on degree wheel and mark crankcase at this point.